 An HE AP may announce MU EDCA parameters for non-AP HE STAs by including the MU EDCA Parameter Set element in selected Beacon frames and in all Probe Response and (Re)Association Response frames it transmits.

+A 6 GHz HE AP that has set the Enhanced MU EDCA Operation subfield to 1 in HE Operation elements it transmits, shall announce MU EDCA parameters for non-AP HE STAs by including the MU EDCA Parameter Set element in selected Beacon frames and in all Probe Response and (Re)Association Response frames it transmits.
 If an HE AP announces both EDCA parameters and MU EDCA Parameters, the MU EDCA Parameter Set element shall be included in all Beacon frames that contain an EDCA Parameter Set element.

 …

-In a non-AP HE STA, each MUEDCATimer[AC] shall uniformly count down without suspension to 0 when its value is nonzero .
+In a non-AP HE STA, each MUEDCATimer[AC] shall uniformly count down without suspension to 0 when its value is nonzero except when the STA is a non-AP HE STA associated with an HE AP that has set Enhanced MU EDCA Operation subfield to 1 in the HE Operation element it transmits, in which case the non-AP STA shall not start counting down the MUEDCATimer[AC] until the non-AP STA successfully sends a buffer status report (see 27.5.3.6) to the AP.
+Once the STA has transmitted all the BUs it has reported in the most recently transmitted BSR, the STA shall stop counting down MUEDCATimer[AC].

-NOTE 3- A non-AP STA is not required to update its state variables to the values contained in the MU EDCA Parameter Set element when:
+A non-AP STA is not required to update its state variables to the values contained in the MU EDCA Parameter Set element when:

 — The Trigger frame addressed to the STA is not a Basic Trigger frame